shibing624/InferIntervene/README.md

-# InferIntervention
+# ThinkingIntervention

-InferIntervention is a framework for implementing intervention mechanisms in large language model inference processes.
+ThinkingIntervention is a framework for implementing intervention mechanisms in large language model inference processes.
 It provides tools for real-time monitoring and intervention in LLM outputs, helping to ensure safe, controlled, and guided text generation.

 ## 🌟 Features